clojurebridge-nyc/syllabus-nyc-2017/slides/advanced/DataStructures1.md

 # Types of Collections

 ## Lists

   - S-expresions starting with `list` or `quote`
   - Example: `'(1 2 3)`

+---

+# Types of Collections

 ## Vectors

   - Ordered, like lists but more performant
   - Square brackets
   - Example: `["foo" "bar" "baz"]`

+---

+# Types of Collections

 ## Maps
   - Associates keys with values
   - Unordered, except for `sorted-map` and `array-map`
   - Curly brackets
   - Example: `{:language "Clojure", :creator "Rich Hickey"}`

+---

+# Types of Collections

 ## Sets

   - Unordered
   - Elements can only appear once
   - Curly brackets preceded with hashtag